-The 17 players Arsenal have signed from La Liga and how they fared
+Martin Odegaard done: The 18 players Arsenal have signed from La Liga

-Thomas Partey is the 17th player Arsenal have signed from La Liga in the Premier League era – but how much success have the Gunners had shopping in Spain?
+Arsenal have now announced the signing of Martin Odegaard from Real Madrid – but how much success have the Gunners had shopping in Spain?

-We’ve taken a look at how Arsenal’s previous 16 signings from La Liga since 1992 have fared.
+We’ve taken a look at how Arsenal’s 18 signings from La Liga since 1992 have fared.

 Tipped for big things ever since Manchester City signed him as a 17-year-old back in 2011, Suarez never quite hit the heights some expected in a nomadic and injury-hit career to date but has occasionally shown flashes.

 He’s now finding his feet at Celta Vigo, but a short half-season stint at Arsenal in 2019 was a particularly underwhelming chapter in his career, with injuries limiting him to just four Premier League appearances.